Contact & Permalinks

 “The past is not static, or ever truly complete; as we age we see from new positions, shifting angles.
 A therapist friend of mine likes to use the metaphor of the kind of spiral stair that winds up inside a lighthouse.
 As one moves up that stair, the core at the center doesn’t change, but one continually sees it from another vantage point; if the past is a core of who we are, then our movement in time always brings us into a new relation to that core.”
 Mark Doty, “Return to Sender: Memory, Betrayal, and Memoir,” The Writer’s Chronicle, Nov.
 2005

-Homework (due 9/9): In the forum, comment on a colleague’s memoir that strikes you as odd or surprising.
+Homework (due 9/9): On the Google Doc, comment on a colleague’s memoir that strikes you as odd or surprising.
 Which words, or combination of words, evoke an unusual feeling or image in your mind?
 Write at least two sentences.

 Today’s writing playlist: Aussie surf rock & worthy covers: